oracle/odpi/doc/README.txt

+The generated ODPI-C documentation is at https://oracle.github.io/odpi/doc/index.html

-This is the documentation for ODPI-C. It is written using reST (re-Structured Text) format source files which are processed using Sphinx and turned into HTML, PDF or ePub documents.
+This directory contains the documentation source.
+It is written using reST (re-Structured Text) format source files which are processed using Sphinx and turned into HTML, PDF or ePub documents.
 If you wish to build these yourself, you need to install Sphinx.
 Sphinx is available on many Linux distributions as a pre-built